usamamaliq/Portfolio/README.md

 ## Getting Started

-**A week 2 project of mobile first approach for figma template 3
+**A week 2 project of mobile version and desktop version of Figma template 3 for portfolio project.

 To get a local copy up and running follow these simple example steps.